 visualjob for IWS enables the user to visualize past executions in a Gantt chart, based on the actual runtime information collected in the statistical database.

 This provides an excellent graphical overview about how processes have performed in the past and as compared to their average performance.

 When there is no way to accurately simulate the effects of an added load to a job flow or longer/shorter job durations within a flow, service levels are difficult to define.

 visualjob for IWS provides comprehensive workload simulation functions with graphical support through the Gantt chart to perform resource utilization and proactive analysis.

 Self-Service Analytics for IBM Workload Scheduler for z/OS

 Automation runs your digital business.
 Meaningful metrics need to be within everyone´s reach.
-Through the integration of visualjob with apsware analytics, the power of Digital Automation Analytics is now also available for Self-Service users.
+Through the integration of visualjob with apsware analytics for IWS, the power of Digital Automation Analytics is now also available for Self-Service users.